SoftwareAG/c8y-docs/src/documents/guides/rest/microservice-development.html.md

       "roles": ["ROLE_CUSTOM_MICSROSERVICE"]
     }

-Sucess response consists of 201 status and Location header simillar to:
+Success response consists of 201 status and location header similar to

     {HOST}/application/applications/{APPLICATION_ID}

-In the request body there are two fields requiring description
+In the request body there are two fields requiring description:

-* requiredRoles - list of Cumulocity permissions, that the microservice user would need to get data from Cumulocity, e.g. if the microservice creates managed object, then one of the requiredRoles should be ROLE_INVENTORY_CREATE
+* requiredRoles - list of Cumulocity permissions, the microservice user needs in order to get data from Cumulocity, e.g. if the microservice creates a managed object, then one of the requiredRoles should be ROLE_INVENTORY_CREATE
 * roles - list of microservice permissions.
-If microservice exposes own REST API, it can be secured with own set of permissions, e.g. sms microservice would require SMS_ADMIN permission to send sms.
+If the microservice exposes own REST API, it can be secured with an own set of permissions, e.g. SMS microservice would require SMS_ADMIN permission to send SMS.
 These permissions become available in the tenant after microservice subscription.
-Afterwards, user admin can grant such permission to a user that wants to send sms-es via Cumulocity platform.
+Afterwards, user admin can grant such permission to a user that wants to send SMS via the Cumulocity platform.

-Application id can be found for created application by executing
+The application ID for created applications can be found by executing

     GET /application/applicationsByName/{APPLICATION_NAME}
         Host: ...
         Authorization: Basic ...
         Accept: application/vnd.com.nsn.cumulocity.application+json

-Success response will look similar to
+The success response will look similar to

     {
         "applications": [